ChuyueSun/VerusSFT/PROPOSAL.md

 ## Motivation

 Formal verification in Verus embeds specifications, invariants, and proofs directly in Rust code.
-Systems like [VeriStruct](https://github.com/ChuyueSun/VeriStruct) and VerusAgent show that LLMs can assist with specification and proof tasks, but current code models still:
+Systems like [VeriStruct](https://github.com/ChuyueSun/VeriStruct) and other prototype assistants show that LLMs can assist with specification and proof tasks, but current code models still:

 - mis-handle Verus modes and ghost state,
 - omit or weaken specs,